intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/keras-api-python.md

 * `inputs`: A list of node instances.
 Must be more than one node.
 * `mode`: Merge mode.
 String, must be one of: 'sum', 'mul', 'concat', 'ave', 'cos','dot', 'max'.
 Default is 'sum'.
 * `concat_axis`: Int, axis to use when concatenating nodes.
 Only specify this when merge mode is 'concat'.
 Default is -1, meaning the last axis of the input.
-* `name`: String to specify the name of merge.
-Default is None.

 Example code to create a graph model:
 ```python